janhenckens/alfredapp-trello/README.md

 # Alfred.app workflow for Trello.com
 [![Code Climate](https://codeclimate.com/github/janhenckens/alfredapp-trello/badges/gpa.svg)](https://codeclimate.com/github/janhenckens/alfredapp-trello)

 I created this workflow from a need to quickly open a specific Trello board.

 We use a different board per projects, have a lot of projects and thus a lot of boards to jump between all day, so being able to quickyl access a board is a really timesaver.

-Note that using Workflows with Alfred requires that you have a [Powerpack](http://www.alfredapp.com/powerpack/) license.
+*Note that using Workflows with Alfred requires that you have a [Powerpack](http://www.alfredapp.com/powerpack/) license.*

+:point_right: Download the latest version [here](https://github.com/janhenckens/alfredapp-trello/releases/download/v1.3.0/Trello.for.Alfred.alfredworkflow). :point_left:

 ![Board search example](https://raw.githubusercontent.com/janhenckens/alfredapp-trello/gh-pages/assets/alfred_trello_example.png)

 ## Getting started

 Run these command to configure the workflow and start using it:

 - **"trello setup"** - will prompt you to give the workflow access to your Trello account.
-When you confirm this, you'll see a 64 characters long string on the screen. **Copy that string to the clipboard.**
+When you confirm this, you'll see a 64 characters long string on the screen.
+:exclamation: **Copy that string to the clipboard.** :exclamation:
 - **"trello save"** - and **paste the key you copied in step 1** and press enter.
 After a few seconds you'll see a notification and then you're ready to go
 ---

 ## Available command